top of page

 A&M Consolidated (37–9) vs. Highland Park (42–8)

-The opening match of championship Saturday features two programs with rich tradition and high-level execution.
+The opening match of championship Saturday features two programs with rich traditions and high-level execution.
 A&M Consolidated, led by a senior-heavy core, has leaned on ball control and defensive toughness throughout the postseason.
 Their ability to extend rallies and force opponents into low-efficiency swings has been the backbone of their tournament run.

 On the other side, Highland Park returns to the big stage with one of the most balanced offenses in 5A.
 Their attack is powered by efficient middle play and pin hitters who can terminate in high-pressure points.
 HP’s depth gives them multiple scoring options, making them dangerous when matches go long.